turingschool/mod-0-curriculum/session3/index.md

 ### Commands

-In this section on command prompts, we'll learn (or review) these comamnds:
+In this section on command prompts, we'll learn (or review) these commands:

 <ol>
   <li><a href="#pwd" title="">pwd</a></li>